Steve Tesich: Career

+He began his career as a playwright with the 1969 play The Predators, which was staged as a workshop production at the American Academy of Dramatic Arts in New York City.

 In the 1970s, he wrote a series of plays that were staged at The American Place Theatre in New York City.
 The first of these plays, The Carpenters, premiered during the 1970-1971 season.
 Baba Goya made its debut at the theater in May 1973; the cast included Olympia Dukakis and John Randolph.
 Later that year, the play was staged at the Cherry Lane Theatre under a different name (Nourish the Beast).

-The play The Carpenters starring Vincent Gardenia and Joseph Hindy, presented on the Hollywood Television Theatre's Conflicts series, was shown on PBS on December 19, 1973 in a telecast from 8:30-9:30 PM EST. The theme of the play was the disintegration of an American family divided by the generation gap.
+The play The Carpenters starring Vincent Gardenia, Jon Korkes, and Kitty Winn, presented on the Hollywood Television Theatre's Conflicts series, was shown on PBS on December 19, 1973 in a telecast from 8:30-9:30 PM EST. The theme of the play, directed by Norman Lloyd, was the disintegration of an American family divided by the generation gap.

 John Randolph, Eileen Brennan, and John Beck starred in the comedy Nourish the Beast on PBS on Thursday, February 12, 1974, also presented as part of the Hollywood Television Theatre's Conflicts series.
+The play, also directed by Norman Lloyd, is about a dysfunctional family headed by the eccentric Baba Goya who confronts crises with her husband, son, and daughter.

 Tesich's screenplay for Breaking Away (1979) had its origins in his college years.
 He had been an alternate rider in 1962 for the Phi Kappa Psi team in the Little 500 bicycle race.
-Teammate Dave Blase rode 139 of 200 laps and was the victory rider crossing the finish line for his team.
+Teammate Dave Blase rode 139 of 200 laps and was the victorious rider crossing the finish line for his team.
 They subsequently developed a friendship.
 Blase became the model for the main character in Breaking Away.
+The working title of the film script was Bambino.
 The film was a hit, and Tesich won the Academy Award for Best Original Screenplay.
 He also created a short-lived TV series of the same name.

-His play Division Street opened at the Ambassador Theatre in New York City on October 8, 1980.
+His play Division Street opened on Broadway at the Ambassador Theatre in New York City on October 8, 1980.
 The production starred John Lithgow and Keene Curtis.
 It closed after 21 performances.
 The play was revived in 1987 at the Second Stage, with Saul Rubinek in the lead role.